llord1/llord1.github.io/LegalSurvey.md

 Row categories: First Language, Second Language, Third Language

 This question is one of the most crucial to this study.
 Saint Lucia is an actively changing multilingual environment.
 The setting is dynamically changing due to evolving political and legal policies (such as Citizenship by Investment (CIP) {% cite bayat_2020 gis_CIP_2017 slu_cip_2020 capital_CIP_2020 harvey_2020 investvisa_2016 %}.
 English is listed as it is the official language spoken (a prestige language) in Saint Lucia.
 Apart from modern English, legal (and medical) professionals can claim to be multilingual based on their foundational Latin studies; noting this detail acknowledges this inherent field facet.
 Saint Lucian Kwéyòl (Antillean Creole/Patios) is inquired about, as it is the heritage language of the island.
 French and Spanish are listed as they are typical language offerings at all high schools on the island.
 Dutch, and Portuguese, and to a lesser extent Hindi and Gaelige/Irish are other common languages to the rest of the Caribbean due to colonialization and indentured labor.
 Japanese is taught in Saint Lucia by humanitarian volunteers as part of their Japan International Cooperation Agency (JICA) work {% cite kobayashi_2020 %}.
 There also appears to be a rapidly growing Mandarin-speaking population in the Caribbean.
-It is important to ensure that the legal system is able to support the increasing numbers of Mandarin-speaking immigrants of various backgrounds (including investors, tourists, CIP purchasers, and foreign officials (for various joint governmental local projects).
+It is important to ensure that the legal system can support the increasing numbers of Mandarin-speaking immigrants of various backgrounds (including investors, tourists, CIP purchasers, and foreign officials (for various joint governmental local projects).

 The column category "understand" was added to account for the possible occurrence of receptive bilingualism among lawyers in the Caribbean.
 This consideration is valid as multilingualism is prevalent in this region; persons here may encounter various languages, yet have been unable to effectively respond.
 The presence of a "prestige" language, such as English, may draw speakers away from heritage languages;  these heritage languages can suffer from dropping numbers of speakers when receptive bilingualism is not followed up with focused efforts.